fabianloewe/matter-docs/syntax/range.md

 * Uppercase letter to uppercase letter \(`A` to `Z`\)
 * Digit to digit \(`0` to `9`\)

 Ranges of multiple characters are allowed as long as they consist of one of the above kinds.
-These ranges are evaluated \(like numbers are incremented\) from right to left.
+These ranges are evaluated \(like decimal numbers are incremented\) from right to left.
 To get a better understanding of this see the example below.

 #### Example